cloudamqp/java-amqp-example/README.md

         public static void main( String[] args )
         {
             try{

                 //initializeApplication

                 while(true){

                     //getTriggeringEvent

                     //performApplicationLogic

                 }
             }catch(RuntimeException ex){

                 //tryToHandleTheError

                 //If error is not expected
                 //System.exit(APP_ERROR_CODE);

             }finally{
                 //Do any aplication cleanup (closing db connections etc.)
             }
         }

     }

-## Scheduled and 1 off admin processes on Heroku
+## Scheduled and one off admin processes on Heroku

-For you application to run as a scheduled or 1 off admin process your  Java class would look like:
+For your application to run as a scheduled or one off admin process your  Java class would look like:

     :::java
-    package com.myexamples;
+    package com.heroku.javaworker;

     /**
-     * Hello world!
+     * Scheduled Java
      *
      */
     public class ScheduledOrAdminJavaApp